 The Steering Committee provides strategic advice to the Programme Board in support of the programme's objectives.
 Its membership is as follows:

-- Professor Chris Whitty, Department of Health & Social Care (Chief Scientific Advisor (CSA))
+- Prof. Chris Whitty, Department of Health & Social Care (Chief Scientific Advisor (CSA))

-- Professor Phil Blythe, Department for Transport (CSA)
+- Prof. Phil Blythe, Department for Transport (CSA)

 - Dr John Newington, Defra (CSA representative)